caio-moliveira/youtube-analysis/README.md

 ## YouTube Channel Engagement Analysis of Brazilian League Teams

-This project aims to extract and analyze the latest 50 videos from each of the YouTube channels of the 20 teams in the main league in Brazil.
-By storing and analyzing this data, we seek to compare their engagement metrics and gain insights into their YouTube presence.
-The data is stored in SQL Server Management Studio (SSMS) and analyzed to retrieve actionable insights, which are then visualized using Power BI.
+## About

+This project analyzes YouTube engagement for the 20 teams in Brazil's main football league.
+By extracting the latest 50 videos from each team's official YouTube channel, we store the data in SQL Server Management Studio (SSMS) and perform detailed analysis to compare their engagement metrics.
+The insights gained are visualized through dynamic dashboards in Power BI.
+Our goal is to understand which teams and video content types generate the most engagement, identify trends over time, and provide actionable recommendations for enhancing YouTube presence.
+This fusion of data extraction, storage, and visualization showcases the power of integrating multiple tools to derive meaningful insights from social media data.

 ### Objectives
 - Extract the latest 50 videos from each team's YouTube channel.